symfoni/brreg-docs/source/includes/_sdk.md

 country|undefined|String.
 Country of the entity. city|undefined|String.
 City of the entity. postalcode|undefined|String.
 Postal code of the entity. streetAddress|undefined|String.
-StreetAddress of the entity.
+Street Address of the entity.

 ### updateEntity(data: EntityData) : Promise<ContractReceipt>